Australia - Continent for a Nation

 In this way, the ultimate power of the state is placed above party politics.
 The great strength in the existence of the crown and its conventional political neutrality is that it denies ultimate power to others.

-This means that a governor-general is not the puppet of the politician nominating him and he must thereafter always act above party politics when exercising the vice-regal powers as the Queen's representative and stands in the same relationship to our houses of parliament as a constitutional monarch would do.
+This means that a governor-general is not the puppet of the politician nominating him and he must thereafter always act above party politics when exercising the vice-regal powers as the King's representative and stands in the same relationship to our houses of parliament as a constitutional monarch would do.

 There are a number of ceremonial and social duties which are the responsibility of the governor-general which are similar to a non-executive Head of state.
 A number of charities depend on the governor-general’s patronage and support.
 However, there are also constitutional duties, which are far more important, as the constitutional role of the governor-general is similar to that of a trustee ensuring that all the parties participating in the governing of the nation play fair by the people.